-This online course is jointly accredited with Thomas Jefferson University Office of Continuing Professional Development
+This online course is jointly accredited with Thomas Jefferson University Office of Continuing Professional Development.
+This educational activity is designated with AMA PRA Category 1TM credits

 Physicians and Other Healthcare Professionals